Freedom of religion in Syria

 The constitution of the Syrian Arab Republic guarantees freedom of religion.
 Syria has had two constitutions: one passed in 1973, and one in 2012 through the 2012 Syrian constitutional referendum.
 Opposition groups rejected the referendum; claiming that the vote was rigged.

-Syria has come under international condemnation over its sectarian policies towards Syrian Sunnis, prohibition on religious groups like Jehovah's Witnesses, suppression of Protestant churches and for normalising anti-Semitic tropes through state media.
+Syria has come under international condemnation over its sectarian policies towards Syrian Sunnis, prohibition on religious groups like Jehovah's Witnesses, suppression of Protestant churches and for normalising antisemitic tropes through state media.

 In 2023, the country was scored 2 out of 4 for religious freedom, with the government controlling the appointment of Muslim religious leaders.

 In the same year, the country was ranked as the 12th most difficult place in the world to be a Christian.

 History of the constitutional clauses (1973)

-Early Ba'athist rule: 1963 – 1970
+Early Ba'athist rule: 1963–1970

 After a great deal of struggle between various groups for power, the Arab Socialist Ba'ath party seized power in Syria during the 1963 Syrian coup d'état.
 As an Arab socialist theoretician opposed to religion in general, the Ba'athist ideologue Michel Aflaq associated religion with the old corrupt social order, oppression, and exploitation of the weak; seeming to have been influenced by a mixture of radical Hobbesian and Marxist views.

 Like Marxists, Syrian Ba'athist ideologues viewed religion as a tool used by traditional elites to oppress the weaker sections of the society and reinforce their conservative social order.
 Anti-religious propaganda has been a common ideological theme in the literature published by Syrian Ba'ath party.
 Militant secularism was emphasized in the "Declaration of Principles" manifesto published by the Ba'ath party in 1960; which declared that the party's "educational policy" was to build a "new generation of Arabs that believes in the unity of the nation and the eternity of its mission."
 Syrian Ba'athist documents regularly depicted religion as a social institution that advanced "the values of feudalism and imperialism".
 The manifesto also stated that this envisaged Ba'athist generation would be "committed to scientific thought freed from the shackles of superstition and backward customs" and replace religion with Arab nationalism as their belief system.

 Despite the Ba'ath party's hardline anti-religious ideological stance, the Ba'athist Syrian constitution of 1964 stated in one of its clauses that "Islamic jurisprudence shall be the main source for legislation".
 Despite this proviso, there were a number of Sunni Muslims who felt that the secularization of the country had gone too far.
 They pressed for Islam as a state religion, demanding that all laws contrary to Islam should be abrogated.
 Their beliefs encompassed the understanding that the essential elements of the unity of Syria is the shari'a, which includes laws adequate to organize all aspects of life; at the level of the individual, the family, the nation and the state.